 P=sum of the outside side lengthsP = \text{sum of the outside side lengths}

-For a circle, use:
+and for a circle,

 C=2πr=πdC = 2\pi r = \pi d